mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 sudo -i
 ```

-We'll use these rooted terminals for all following steps.
+Use these rooted terminals for all following steps.

 Now that Fedora live is running on both laptops, we'll set up the destination laptop first.